eid96/Cross-Site-Scripting/README.md

 * All blog post related are moved to posts.py
 * HTML related coode still found in "templates#/.."
 * simple routing still found in app.py

+##Client secret and id
+* client secret and ID can be found in overleaf and needs to be copied in to app.py for the code to run